lu7did/Pixino/README.md

 ## Ham radio Pixie Transceiver controlled by an Ardunio Nano board

-The Pixino board is specialized on digital modes and inspired on the algorithms created by Summers (G0UPL) but with a more primitive implementation for experimentation uses only, if you plan to operate seriously on digital modes buy the excellent QRP-Labs QDX kit.
+The Pixino board is a ham radio experimental transceiver which is specialized on digital modes and inspired on the algorithms created by Summers (G0UPL) but with a more primitive implementation for experimentation uses only, if you plan to operate seriously on digital modes buy the excellent QRP-Labs QDX kit.

-This is a project built on top of the uSDX firmware (QCX-SSB) by Guido (PE1NNZ) with modifications from Pablo (EA2EHC).
+This is a project built on top of the uSDX firmware (QCX-SSB) by Guido (PE1NNZ) with modifications from Pablo (EA2EHC), the approach to involve a Pixie kit with a ham radio project using SDR processing has been explored previously with the Raspberry Pi Z PixiePi project

 # Intended Features

 Initial project setup for HF Arduino controlled Pixie transceiver:

-*     Operate CW-USB
+- Operate CW-USB
-*     LCD 16x2 + encoder based control
+- LCD 16x2 + encoder based control
-*     Dual VFO (A/B) for split mode
+- Dual VFO (A/B) for split mode
-*     VOX & PTT control
+- VOX & PTT control
-*     TS-480 CAT command
+- TS-480 CAT command
-*     Operates 7.0-7.3 MHz
+- Operates 7.0-7.3 MHz
-*     Largely inspired on Guido (PE1NNZ) with QCX-SSB.
+- Largely inspired on Guido (PE1NNZ) with QCX-SSB.
-*     Largely based on my own projects Pi4D/PixiePi
+- Largely based on my own projects Pi4D/PixiePi
-*     Operates with both the standard QCX-SSB and QDX algorithm
+- Operates with both the standard QCX-SSB and QDX algorithm

 # Background